Alcohol abuse: Signs and symptoms

-Alcohol abuse can result in brain damage which causes impairments in executive functioning such as impairments to working memory and visuospatial function, and can cause an abnormal personality as well as affective disorders to develop.
+Alcohol use disorder can result in brain damage which causes impairments in executive functioning such as impairments to working memory and visuospatial function.
+Alcohol abuse is also associated with incidence of personality disorders, affective disorders, and emotional dysregulation.
 Binge drinking is associated with individuals reporting fair to poor health compared to non-binge drinking individuals and which may progressively worsen over time.
-Alcohol also causes impairment in a person's critical thinking.
-A person's ability to reason in stressful situations is compromised, and they seem very inattentive to what is going on around them.
+Alcohol also causes impairment in critical thinking, ability to handle stress, and attention.
 Alcoholism can cause significant impairment in social skills, due to the neurotoxic effects of alcohol on the brain, especially the prefrontal cortex area of the brain.
-The prefrontal cortex is responsible for cognitive functions such as working memory, impulse control and decision making.
+The prefrontal cortex is responsible for cognitive functions such as working memory, impulse control, and decision making.
 This region of the brain is vulnerable to chronic alcohol-induced oxidative DNA damage.
-The social skills that can be impaired by alcohol abuse include impairments in perceiving facial emotions, difficulty with perceiving vocal emotions and theory of mind deficits; the ability to understand humour can also impaired.
+The social skills that can be impaired by alcohol abuse include impairments in perceiving facial emotions, difficulty with perceiving vocal emotions, theory of mind deficits, and ability to understand humor.
 Adolescent binge drinkers are most sensitive to damaging neurocognitive functions especially executive functions and memory.
-People who abuse alcohol are less likely to survive critical illness with a higher risk for having sepsis and were more likely to die during hospitalization.
+People who abuse alcohol are less likely to survive critical illness with a higher risk for having sepsis and increased risk of death during hospitalization.
+Cessation of alcohol use after dependence is formed may lead to alcohol withdrawal disorder and associated sequela including seizures, insomnia, anxiety, cravings, and delirium tremens.

 A smaller volume of consumed alcohol has a greater impact on the older adult than it does on a younger individual.
 As a result, the American Geriatrics Society recommends for an older adult with no known risk factors less than one drink a day or fewer than two drinks per occasion regardless of gender.

 Violence

-Alcohol abuse is significantly associated with suicide and violence.
-Alcohol is the most significant health concern in Native American communities because of very high rates of alcohol dependence and abuse; up to 80 percent of suicides and 60 percent of violent acts are a result of alcohol abuse in Native American communities.
+Alcohol use disorder has a significant association with suicide and violence.
+Though many people with Alcohol use disorder may take alcohol to ease their mental suffering, an increased intake of alcohol may serve to further exacerbate psychological issues.
+This could lead to an increase in suicidal behavior.
+Alcohol has been implicated in up to 80 percent of suicides and 60 percent of violent acts in Native American communities.

-In the United States alcohol-related violence is related to more severe injuries and chronic cases.